 During your third day of the Algarve itinerary, you should also consider visiting the fishing village of Ferragudo and Portimão beaches (Rocha beach and Três Castelos beach).

-On this day we suggest you try another wonderful hiking trail along the Algarve coastline: the Sete Vales Suspensos hiking trail.
+On this day I suggest you try another wonderful hiking trail along the Algarve coastline: the Sete Vales Suspensos hiking trail.

 This hiking trail has lots of points of interest and, because of that, we recommend you make some stops along the way.
 Take your time and enjoy the marvellous landscape that stands out in this region and admire places like Cape Carvoeiro, Carvalho beach, Benagil caves and beach and much more.